Ja98/cesar-p-core/paper/paper.md

 The `BuildingInformation.csv` file defines the properties of the buildings.
 The configuration entry `BLDG_FID_FILE` requires the column `ORIG_FID`, entry `BLDG_TYPE_PER_BLDG_FILE` column `SIA2024BuildingType` and entry `BLDG_AGE_FILE` column `BuildingAge`.
 This example above includes a few more columns per building, which will be explained further down.
-Usually you will have one file defining all the properties of your buildings, but the configuration gives you the flexibility to point to separate files for the different building properties and also to map to custom column names to allow using input data files without preprocessing (see the sub-entries for `BLDG_FID_FILE`).
+Usually you will have one file defining all the properties of your buildings, but the configuration gives you the flexibility to point to separate files for the different building properties and also to map to custom column names to allow using input data files without pre-processing (see the sub-entries for `BLDG_FID_FILE`).

 | ORIG_FID | SIA2024BuildingType | BuildingAge | ECarrierHeating | ECarrierDHW | GlazingRatio |
 | -------- | ------------------- | ----------- | --------------- | ----------- | ------------ |